NL33/electron-git/znext.md

 # Just Completed
 working git save for directory on your computer that you choose

+# Big Points
+go by projects.
+So each directory is a project.
+And in that directory can be docs ofany kind.

+files saved onto the computer--the whole folder goes into the directory

+single files (email, apple notes, etc)--added doc by doc.
+You give the doc a title (default--first lines of the doc), and system adds a code for version control.

+if a doc is read only (and threfore no code added)--that is fine. you are not updating it anyway.

+just like an idea--a single place for all your work related to a project.
+Get version control, searchability in a single spot (across all doc types--recall that mac can't search apple notes)

 # Next for git-side:
 making it work for apple notes: